lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 {{% section1 Register Table }}

-The below register description can be generated with `reg_alert_handler.py` script.
-The reason of having yet another script for register is that the alert handler is configurable with the number of alert sources (similarly to the rv_ plic design).
+The below register description can be generated with the `reg_alert_handler.py` script.
+The reason for having yet another script for register generation is that the alert handler is configurable for the number of alert sources (similar to the rv_plic design).

 The register description below may not match with the actual instance in Top Earlgrey, since the alert handler is generated by the topgen tool so that the number of alert sources matches.

-In order to generate the register file below, step into the `hw/ip/alert_handler/doc` folder and do:
+In order to generate the register file below, from `hw/ip/alert_handler/doc`:

 ```console
 $ ./reg_alert_handler.py alert_handler.tpl.hjson -n 4 > alert_handler.hjson